kaelianbaudelet/hdm-todolist-backend/README.md

   docker-compose up -d
   ```

+> [!CAUTION]
+> When you run Docker Compose for the first time, you need to perform the database migration with this command:
+> `docker exec -d backend-to-do-list yarn prisma migrate dev --name "init"`

 1. Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the application in action.

 ## License